 If a picture speaks a thousand words, then a video speaks ten thousand.
-We had a slip and fall case that settled for $300,000 against a supermarket in Miami where the adjuster gave us some, but not all, of the video before we sued them.
-After we sued them, they produced more video.
+I settled a slip and fall personal injury lawsuit for $300,000 against a supermarket.
+The accident occurred in Miami.

 The video showed that our client’s crutch glided when it made contact with the floor.

-We settled a case for $210,000 where our client fell down at a restaurant in Dade County, Florida and broke his wrist.
-Once we sued the restaurant, they gave us video surveillance that showed our client’s fall.
+We settled a case for $210,000 where our client fell down at a Denny’s restaurant in Dade County, Florida and broke his wrist.
+After I filed a personal injury lawsuit against the restaurant, they gave us video surveillance that showed my client’s fall.